Breastfeeding Tips

 Time to read: 5 min.

 Breast milk boosts your baby’s health now and in the future – and producing milk has lifelong benefits for you too.
-Discover the protective effects of long-term breastfeeding in our video
+Discover the protective effects of long-term breastfeeding in our video.

 Did you know the World Health Organization recommends feeding your baby breast milk up to two years and beyond?
 Extended breastfeeding can support your baby’s growth and brain development, lessen the likelihood of infections, and provide lifelong protection against type 1 diabetes and obesity.
 And the benefits aren’t all for your baby.
 The longer you produce breast milk, the less likely you are to suffer from cancers of the breast, uterus and ovaries, high blood pressure, heart disease and stroke.
-We tell you the amazing truth about breast milk’s benefits after six months, and why every breastfeeding mum should consider it.
+We tell you the amazing truth about breast milk’s benefits after six months, and why every breastfeeding mom should consider it.

 Articles that may be of interest